MicrosoftLearning/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-01a-postgresql-lab.md

     ![Screenshot of the Azure portal showing the Azure Database for PostgreSQL page.](images/postgresql-portal.png)

-1. Review the options for managing your Azure Database for PostreSQL resource.
+1. Review the options for managing your Azure Database for PostgreSQL resource.

-> **Tip**: If you've finished exploring Azure Database for PostreSQL, you can delete the resource group that you created in this exercise.
+> **Tip**: If you've finished exploring Azure Database for PostgreSQL, you can delete the resource group that you created in this exercise.